Collaboration is an essential part of any efficient team. Mailbutler explains how you can better collaborate over email.

 James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

-Best way to structure out of office emails
+The best way to structure out of office messages

 - Do communicate delayed response times.
 For situations when you’re out of office and you know you’ll have your hands busy with many other tasks when coming back, it is always good to let customers know that it might be a while before getting back to them, even when you’ve returned to work.

 - Do include the reason for your absence.
-Usually, if you let people know that you are OOO on a vacation trip, they will be less likely to try to contact you.
+Usually, if you let people know that you are out of office on a vacation trip, they will be less likely to try to contact you.
 However, if you don’t write in where you’ve gone, people may try and find a different email address or even – gasp – a phone number to reach you while you’re sunbathing.

 - Do communicate alternative contact information.
 For urgent matters, either provide the name, phone number and email address of a contact person or your personal phone number.
 Of course, if you’re on holiday, maybe you don’t want to be disturbed at all – and remember that some people have different opinions on what constitutes ‘urgent’.

-Here are some basic email templates showing what an OOO email should contain:
+Here are some basic email templates showing what an out of office email should contain:

 Thank you for your email.
 I am out on a business conference from [date] to [date] and your email will not be forwarded.
 Should the matter be important, please contact [email address] in my absence.